-Below are details of forthcoming member events.
+Below are details of this year’s programme of member events.
 Non-members are warmly welcomed at our events for a £3 fee each time, unless otherwise stated.

 The venue for our meetings is Uplyme Village Hall, Lyme Road, Uplyme, Lyme Regis, DT7 3UY (unless otherwise specified).